 The assumption that ¼ of 1 MED directed at ¼ of the body surface area (i.e., the face, neck, hands and full arms) allows for the equivalent production of 1000 IU of oral Vitamin D.

 Table 1.
-Time required, at different times of the day and seasons for a 1000IU dose of Vitamin D – with 11% of body exposed (hands, arms, neck) (boxes in red indicate times the Ultraviolet Index (UVI) is >3 – when sun exposure should be taken with caution)
+The time required, at different times of the day and seasons for a 1000IU dose of Vitamin D – with 11% of body exposed (hands, arms, neck) (boxes in red indicate times the Ultraviolet Index (UVI) is >3 – when sun exposure should be taken with caution)